 641 Whitney Ave, Apt 1E

-Mie is a joint PhD candidate in Political Theory and Religious Studies at Yale University.
+Mie is a joint PhD candidate in Political Theory and Religious Studies.
 She holds a B.A. from Tufts University and an M.A. from the University of Toronto.
-Her interests include democratic theory, religion and politics, twentieth-century American political thought, history of political thought, social movements, and theories of political action.
+Her research interests include democratic theory, social movements, Black political theory, American political theory, history of political thought, theories of political action, and religion and politics.